 200 Years of Ulysses S. Grant

 Celebrating the general who saved America in the Civil War and the president who labored mightily against great odds for a lasting peace and fairness for Black Americans.

 Coming Up in 2022

 victory in battle. leniency to a fallen foe. fairness for black americans.

 “The war is over.
 The rebels are our countrymen again,” said General Ulysses S. Grant after offering Robert E. Lee generous terms of surrender at Appomattox in April 1865.
 Grant expected defeated Confederates to accept the verdict of the war that slavery was dead.
-But when unrepentant rebels fought back against Black freedom, Grant stood up to preserve the fruits of his victory: fairness for all regardless of race.
+But when unrepentant rebels fought back against Black freedom, Grant stood up to preserve the fruits of his victory: one united country with fairness for all regardless of race.

 Just as General Grant defeated rebel armies during the Civil War, so President Grant crushed the KKK during Reconstruction.